sebqq/feather1s/README.md

 # feather1s

 A package which make creation of customized icon packs easier.
-First of all I thank to Cole Bemis for this beautiful icon set that he created.
+First of all I thank to Cole Bemis for this beautiful icon set that he has created.

 ![](https://user-images.githubusercontent.com/33039909/61458131-1c6c5500-a96a-11e9-8873-43d365576475.png)